International resources offered through the Universities of Wisconsin

 If a Universities of Wisconsin student or employee has questions about their permanent resident status and traveling outside the U.S., they are encouraged to contact a private immigration attorney.
 The State Bar of Wisconsin has an attorney referral service.

-FAQs Freedom of Expression
+Rights and Freedom of Expression FAQs

 You can find information on the Universities of Wisconsin Freedom of Expression Resources page.

-FAQs Form G-325R
+Form G-325R FAQs

 U.S. Citizenship & Immigration Services (USCIS) has established a new Form G-325R Alien Registration Form to comply with Executive Order 14159: Protecting the American People Against Invasion.